Young-Kim-7/Young-Kim-7/README.md

 ## 👋 About Me
 Greeting!
 I am Young Kim, a lifelong enthusiast of learning and professional growth.
 With over a decade of experience in HR and Supply Chain Management(SCM), I've honed my critical thinking and analytical abilities.
 My journey took an exciting turn when I discovered the transformative potential of data analytics in my field, igniting a desire to further develop my technical expertise.
 This newfound passion led me to embark on a journey in data and insights.

-currently, I'm pursuing a Master of Science in Business Analytics at Washington University in St. Louis.
+Currently, I'm pursuing a Master of Science in Business Analytics at Washington University in St. Louis.
 My studies focus on machine learning, deep learning, cloud computing, database management, and HR/people analytics.
 My ambition is to harness these advanced tools to address complex business challenges and positively impact the world.

 ## 💡 Projects with My Work
 * **Machine Learning / Deep Learning**: Python coding for ML/DL by using kaggle datasets.